PedroTL/PedroTL.github.io/_portfolio/portfolio-3.md

 The products listed in Table 6 account for approximately **47.1%** of the RMC's imports in **2022**.
 There was an increase in imports of almost all products, except for vehicle parts and accessories and machinery parts and accessories.

 Assuming that imports are related to the economic activities of the chains in front of the products considered, there is evidence of an increase in activity for all sectors except automobiles and machinery.
-It is important to note that during this period there was a large increase in the prices of many imported inputs, increasing the value of imports due to the price effect rather than the quantity effect.
+It is important to note that during this period there was a large increase in the prices of many imported goods, increasing the value of imports due to the price effect rather than the quantity effect.

 Table 7 shows exports to the 10 main destinations in the MRC, accumulated for 2022, as well as the variation in exports by destination compared to 2021.